Judy Blume was the first author who inspired me to be a writer, and I just keep learning from her.

-When she's not helping her clients bring their creative vision to life, you'll find her painting and creating collages, sipping cappuccino and eating a raspberry bullseye at Top Pot Doughnuts, scouting Seattle for cool contemporary art, or walking through the Olympic Sculpture Park and snapping photographs of her husband and three-year-old son.
+Melanie grew up in the bayous of Louisiana, but Seattle is her home.
+She's lived here four times, between stops in Los Angeles and Atlanta.
+When she's not helping her clients bring their creative vision to life, you'll find her painting and creating collages, eating a raspberry bullseye at Top Pot Doughnuts, scouting Seattle for contemporary art, or taking urban hikes through the Olympic Sculpture Park with her husband and four-year-old son.

 Recent stories by Melanie Biehle